isc-projects/bind9/doc/arm/reference.rst

 .. _root-delegation-only:

 .. namedconf:statement:: root-delegation-only
+   :tags: query
+   :short: Turns on enforcement of delegation-only in top-level domains (TLDs) and root zones with an optional exclude list.

-   This turns on enforcement of delegation-only in TLDs (top-level domains) and root zones with an optional exclude list.
+   This turns on enforcement of delegation-only in top-level domains (TLDs) and root zones with an optional exclude list.

    DS queries are expected to be made to and be answered by delegation-only zones.
 Such queries and responses are treated as an exception to